cloudfoundry-incubator/pat/README.md

 ==================================
 To setup this project, a number of requires need to be met for GO.

-1) Ensure that GO (64bit version) has been installed on the system.
+1) Ensure that GO1.2 (64bit version) has been installed on the system.

 2) Setup the GOPATH